 For 7 years after the financial crisis that began in 2008, the Federal Reserve held the federal funds rate close to zero to help the economy recover.
 It began increasing that target rate in December 2015; there were eight subsequent increases — the most recent one occurring in December 2018.

-The loosening of monetary policy indicates a concern that the economy might be slowing down.
-The rate reduction is considered “insurance” against an end to the ongoing economic expansion.
+The loosening of monetary policy indicates an acknowledgement that while the economy and labor markets are strong and inflation is near the bank’s target, risks remain.
+The rate reduction is a support for the ongoing growth of the economy.
 As the press release from the Federal Reserve stated, their decision “supports the Committee’s view that sustained expansion of economic activity, strong labor market conditions, and inflation near the Committee’s symmetric 2 percent objective are the most likely outcomes, but uncertainties about this outlook remain.”

-Lower interest rates are generally good news for new borrowers, but this year, the federal government will add around $1 trillion to the national debt.
-That borrowing offsets potential near-term savings from the lower rates and, while the future is uncertain, it is clear that interest costs will continue to become a larger and larger part of the federal budget as the debt grows.
+Lower interest rates are generally good news for new borrowers.
+However, given the size of the federal deficit — which totaled nearly $1 trillion in 2019 — the amount of borrowing by the Treasury will offset potential near-term savings from the lower rates.
+It is clear that even with rates low, rising debt will lead interest costs to become a larger and larger part of the federal budget.

 Want analysis to help you understand the latest fiscal news?
 Sign up for our bimonthly email newsletter.